 - It’s excellent for practicing a wide range of language skills, beyond speaking and listening

 You can use almost any type of video content in your lessons.
-From TV shows, films and trailers to documentaries, adverts, news clips, weather forecasts, sports events and funny animal videos – the list goes on.
+From TV shows, films and trailers to documentaries, adverts, news clips, weather forecasts (more ideas: ESL Weather Lesson Activities), sports (check out this sports list) events and funny animal videos – the list goes on.

 Students watch a video clip of a conversation with the sound off and in groups create the dialogue for the characters.
 You can then have the students perform their script as the video plays.
 To finish, you can watch the clip with the sound on and compare the original to the students’ versions.